Pushkar2520/blinkit-Analysis/README.md

 - How have outlet establishment trends changed over the years?
 - In which year were the most outlets established (in terms of sales contribution)?

--Dashboard Interation <a href="https://github.com/Pushkar2520/blinkit-Analysis/blob/main/Blinkit%20Dashboard.png">View Dashboard<a/>
+- Dashboard Interation <a href="https://github.com/Pushkar2520/blinkit-Analysis/blob/main/Blinkit%20Dashboard.png">View Dashboard<a/>

 ## Process
 - Cleaned data: handled missing values, fixed formats, removed duplicates